Nebraska Student Grants for College

 Nursing Student Grant Program

-This grant is awarded to any wishing to apply that are currently enrolled in a nursing program in the state of Nebraska.
-The grant is not to exceed $2,000 a year.
+This grant is awarded to any students that are currently enrolled in a nursing program in the state of Nebraska and willing to apply for the program.
+The grant is not to exceed $2,000 a year and comes in the form of loan repayment.

-In order to receive the grant, you must show a financial need and be engaged in a full time nursing practice in the state of Nebraska.
-Once you have completed three years of full time work at said practice, then no more than $6,000 will be wiped from your total amount of tuition owed.
+In order to receive the grant, you must show some financial need and be engaged in a full time nursing practice in the state of Nebraska.
+Once you have completed three years of full time work at said practice, then a sum totaling up to $6,000 will be wiped from your total amount of tuition owed.
+Contact the financial aid office of your nursing school to find out more about the program.
+If you are hunting for other grants for nursing students, see here.

 Norman and Ruth Good Educational Endowment

-This is neither a scholarship nor is it a grant, but is money for education nonetheless.
-Therefore, it deserves a special mention.
-This is a very limited endowment given to only fifteen underprivileged undergraduate students attending a four year college or university.
+This endowment is particular in that it is neither a scholarship nor is it a grant, but it is free money for education nonetheless.
+Therefore, it deserves a special mention due to its unique nature.
+This is a very limited endowment sponsored by the Lincoln Community Foundation and given to only fifteen underprivileged undergraduate students attending a four year college or university in the state of Nebraska.

-Endowment amounts vary from the minimum of $500 to the maximum of $2000.
+Endowment amounts vary from the minimum of $500 to the maximum of $3500.
 It does not need to be repaid, and will only be awarded once in a lifetime to each individual.
-Student recipient must be in good academic standing.
+The student recipient must be in good academic standing.

 Nebraska National Guard Tuition Credit

-Again, this is not a grant nor is it a scholarship.
+In this case once again we find an award that is neither a grant nor is it a scholarship.
+It has a very specific target audience, though.
 To be eligible for this money, you must be a member of the Nebraska Air Force National Guard or the Nebraska Army National Guard.

 This money is only awarded to 1,200 students enrolled in an undergraduate program.
-The credit offers a full ride for the recipient.
+The credit offers between 75% of tuition payment and a full ride for the recipient and is a great opportunity to make a huge difference in the lives of deserving students.
+Contact your school to see how to apply for this award.

 Raise the Nation Foundation Grant

-This grant is only offered to single mothers trying to go back to school to get into a career.
-There are certain programs that do not apply such as theoretic applications, and philosophy.
+This grant is only offered to single mothers trying to go back to school to get into a specific and practical career.
+There are certain programs that do not apply such as theoretical academic applications like philosophy.

 Association of American-Indian Affairs Grant